-In either case, we recommend purchasing mobile home insurance because the policy serves as financial protection.
+In either case, we strongly recommend purchasing mobile home insurance because the policy serves as financial protection.
 Without it, you'd be solely responsible for paying for any damage that occurs to your mobile home.
-Home repair costs covered by an insurance policy, like a roof leak stemming from a tree falling on your home, can quickly add up, so it's best to have financial protection.
+Home repair costs covered by an insurance policy, like a roof leak stemming from a tree falling on your home, can quickly add up, so it's best to have the safeguard that insurance provides.

 Mobile home insurance policies typically cover wind and hail damage, but these may be excluded if you live near the coast.
 Homes in this area of Texas are susceptible to flood, wind and hail damage.
 If you're having trouble getting flood insurance in the private market, you could purchase it through the National Flood Insurance Program, which allows homeowners to buy federally backed flood insurance.

 For wind and hail coverage, homeowners have the option to purchase coverage through a private insurance company or through the Texas Windstorm Insurance Association (TWIA).
 The TWIA was formed in 1971 to provide wind and hail insurance to people who live along the coast and can't qualify for private coverage.

 The average wind and hail insurance policy from TWIA costs $1,500 per year.
 Keep in mind that the TWIA only offers wind and hail coverage, meaning you'll still need to purchase a mobile home insurance policy.
 The counties where homeowners are eligible to purchase wind and hail coverage through TWIA are listed below.

 Counties Where Mobile Homes Are Eligible for TWIA Wind and Hail Coverage